minipief/pyva/doc/source/infinite_layer.rst

 Plotting the results in the following figure shows the tremendous increase of isolation above the double wall resonance.
-However, in addition is becomes obvious that the inner cavity requires damping and that that lower resonance frequencies provide a much better performance in the mid-frequency.
+However, in addition is becomes obvious that the inner cavity requires damping and that the lower resonance frequencies provide a much better performance in the mid-frequency.

 .. figure:: ./images/TMM_DW_transmission.*
    :align: center